 Federal regulations require the preparation of a TIP at least every four years in order for federal agencies to authorize the use of federal transportation funds in the region.
-The public involvement process for the Transportation Improvement Program (TIP) is used to satisfy the Georgia Department of Transportation public participation process for the Program of Projects (POP).
+The CORE MPO's public participation process for the development of the TIP meets the Federal Transit Administration's (FTA) public participation requirements related to the development of the Section 5307 Program of Projects.

 - 1) The CAC will facilitate the participation process during the development of the TIP. - 2) As a Transportation Management Area (TMA), the MPO will host at least one public meeting on the TIP early in the development process, for the purpose of establishing project priorities.
 This meeting will be held at a centralized, accessible location. - 3) A legal notice will be published in the Savannah Morning News at least 10 days prior to any public meeting/open house. - 4) In addition to the Savannah Morning News, all other local media and the neighborhood associations as identified in Appendix H of the Plan, and the consultation agencies as identified in Appendix I of Plan, will be notified of all public meetings.
 The meeting notice will also be posted on the MPO website. - 5) Upon completion of a draft TIP, the MPO will hold a 30-day public review and comment period. - 6) A legal notice will be published in the Savannah Morning News on the Sunday prior to the beginning of the public review and comment period.
-All the other contacts listed above will be notified as well. - 7) During the public review and comment period, copies of the draft TIP will be made available for review at the public agencies identified in Appendix J of the Plan and will be posted on the MPO website. - 8) The MPO will host at least one public meeting during the public review and comment period at a centralized, accessible location. - 9) Public comments on the draft TIP must be provided in writing and will be included as an appendix to the final TIP. - 10) Public comments shall be accepted no later than three working days after the public review and comment period ends. - 11) At the close of the public review and comment period, the MPO staff will review comments and identify any significant comments. - 12) Significant comments will be reviewed by the MPO Committees at their meetings and incorporated into the final TIP. - 13) If the final TIP differs significantly from the version that was made available for public comment by the MPO and raises new material issues which interested parties could not reasonably have foreseen from the public involvement efforts, the MPO will re-start a 30-day public review period, whether during or after the initial 30-day public review period. - 14) A legal notice will be published in the Savannah Morning News on the Sunday prior to the beginning of the public review and comment period.
+All the other contacts listed above will be notified as well. - 7) During the public review and comment period, copies of the draft TIP will be made available for review at the public agencies identified in Appendix J of the Plan and will be posted on the MPO website. - 8) The MPO will host at least one public meeting during the public review and comment period at a centralized, accessible location. - 9) Public comments on the draft TIP must be provided in writing and will be included as an appendix to the final TIP. - 10) Public comments shall be accepted no later than three working days after the public review and comment period ends.

+- 11) At the close of the public review and comment period, the MPO staff will review comments and identify any significant comments. - 12) Significant comments will be reviewed by the MPO Committees at their meetings and incorporated into the final TIP. - 13) If the final TIP differs significantly from the version that was made available for public comment by the MPO and raises new material issues which interested parties could not reasonably have foreseen from the public involvement efforts, the MPO will re-start a 30-day public review period, whether during or after the initial 30-day public review period. - 14) A legal notice will be published in the Savannah Morning News on the Sunday prior to the beginning of the public review and comment period.
 All the other contacts listed above will be notified as well.